lawpatch/au-ip_license/README.md

     - royalties due; and
     - confined to a territory.
 - `Exception` - An exception to the licence.
 - `Terms and conditions` (optional) - Any terms and conditions that apply to the licence.
-The Provison does not need to contain all the terms and conditions.
+The Provision does not need to contain all the terms and conditions.
 It may say that the licence is subject to the terms and conditions in the whole Agreement.

 **au-license_ip_restrictive.md**

-The compulsory paramaters are:
+The compulsory parameters are:

 - `Licensor` - The party licensing the intellectual property;
 - `Licensee` - The party receiving the licence of the intellectual property;